Josephinepark/workshop-task-0/README.md

 ## Future Development
 Through this workshop, I learned what coding is and I was able to make simple 2D shapes.
 It was interesting that if I type it in a computer language, the result comes out.
 Computer language (coding) is not familiar to me, so it was not easy to learn one thing and have the shape put where I want to be.
 In the next workshop, I want to try and create something better, not just simple shapes.
 Through this exercise, I have used random functions, so I will try better results with this.

+Specifically, to my workshop task, I would like to incorporate mouse interactions and adjust the shapes' size and speed randomly to create a more lively visual representation.
+Additionally, I aim to implement transition effects and color gradients to achieve a smoother and more natural twinkling effect.

 ## Reference / other sources that helped me